latest nhpb_banner 1__compressed2

 Help with Medical Bills

-Central Savannah River Area Economic Opportunity Authority programs.
+Get help from the Central Savannah River Area Economic Opportunity Authority

 Financial assistance programs and grants

 A federally-funded program that may be able to help low-income households and the working poor with paying their home energy bills is the Low Income Home Energy Assistance Program, or LIHEAP.
-Any aid is limited and offered on a first come and served basis.
+Any financial help is limited and offered on a first come and served basis.
 Grants from LIHEAP can help families stay cool in the summer and warm in the winter.
 It can improve the overall health a safety of a home as well.
+CSRA EOA operates one of the few year-round LIHEAP intake centers in Georgia through its Greene Street office in Augusta.

 Housing and rent assistance is offered by the Central Savannah River Area Economic Opportunity Authority.
 The non-profit can offer subsidized housing, shelter and other support services to homeless families in the region.
 The goal is to help them achieve self sufficiency and find permanent housing.